FayasNoushad/Pixeldrain/README.md

 # Pixeldrain

-A pixeldrain uploader and downloader made with pixeldrain api
+A media to pixeldrain uploader and pixeldrain media downloader made with pixeldrain api

 ## Installation